tylersb/no-sql-intro-lab/README.md

 ## Questions:

 1. What does the term noSQL refer to, and what other term is often used synonymously with noSQL?

+Non-relational database

 1. In this class we will be using the document style of non-relational databases.
 What are the charecteristics of a document based db?
+Document databases offer a variety of advantages, including:

+An intuitive data model that is fast and easy for developers to work with.
+A flexible schema that allows for the data model to evolve as application needs change.
+The ability to horizontally scale out.
+Because of these advantages, document databases are general-purpose databases that can be used in a variety of use cases and industries.

+Document databases are considered to be non-relational (or NoSQL) databases.
+Instead of storing data in fixed rows and columns, document databases use flexible documents.
+Document databases are the most popular alternative to tabular, relational databases.
+Learn more about NoSQL databases.

 1. In this class we will be using Mongo specificially as our no-SQL db.
 Look into Mongo and answer this question: what is the priamry difference between how Mongo is maintained vs SQL?

 1. Mongo DBs are organized into documents.
 Describe an example of a table in SQL that contains users, and then describe the equivalent DB setup in Mongo.

+SQL table with users, colums - ID, Username, Email, Password

+Mongo:
+{
+  ID: 1,
+  Name: "name",
+  Email: "email",
+  Password: "pass"
+}

 1. What is an example situation where a non-relational database makes more sense versus a relational db?

+Document databases are general-purpose databases that serve a variety of use cases for both transactional and analytical applications:

+Single view or data hub
+Customer data management and personalization
+Internet of Things (IoT) and time-series data
+Product catalogs and content management
+Payment processing
+Mobile apps
+Mainframe offload
+Operational analytics
+Real-time analytics

 1. What are the benefits of SQL databases?
 NoSQL Databases?

+Document databases have many strengths:

+The document model is ubiquitous, intuitive, and enables rapid software development.
+The flexible schema allows for the data model to change as an application's requirements change.
+Document databases have rich APIs and query languages that allow developers to easily interact with their data.
+Document databases are distributed (allowing for horizontal scaling as well as global data distribution) and resilient.
+These strengths make document databases an excellent choice for a general-purpose database.

+A common weakness that people cite about document databases is that many do not support multi-document ACID transactions.
+We estimate that 80%-90% of applications that leverage the document model will not need to use multi-document transactions.

+Note that some document databases like MongoDB support multi-document ACID transactions.

+Visit What are ACID Transactions? to learn more about how the document model mostly eliminates the need for multi-document transactions and how MongoDB supports transactions in the rare cases where they are needed.

 1. Explain the differences between ACID and BASE models.

 ## Visual Comparisons